 On a couple of occasions, quite early on in my TM career, something happened that may have been what meditation was supposed to bring about.
 Both times I "came to" (not from sleep) to find myself looking at a blank expanse.
 As I watched, the surface began to ripple and break up, until it turned into my normal consciousness.
 I found this interesting but also puzzling.

-Was this emergence from a state of pure awareness?
-Perhaps, although there didn't seem to have been any awareness at all before the rippling began.
-It certainly didn't have the blissful quality that pure awareness is supposed have; it was quite neutral, neither pleasant nor unpleasant, though certainly intriguing.
+Was this pure awareness?
+Perhaps, although there didn't seem to have been any awareness at all before the rippling beganfootnote.
+It also lacked the blissful quality that pure awareness is supposed have; it was quite neutral, neither pleasant nor unpleasant, though certainly intriguing.
 Anyhow, whatever it was, it never occurred again in all the years I meditated.

 The other event happened after I received one of the "advanced techniques" that we were given after we had been meditating for some years.
 This one replaced the mental repetition of the mantra with a more lengthy repetition of a Sanskrit text.
 Doing this was supposed to allow one to stay longer in the "subtle" states of consciousness without reaching pure awareness (which I didn't reach anyway).